hiroshimamiya/EPIB685/Assignment3.md

 After the presentation, the instructor, TA, and other groups will provide feedback and questions.
 Your group has an opportunity to incorporate these suggestions into the written reports.

+**Presentation of preliminary project proposal** (3-5 minutes, ungraded, Week 9) should provide:
+  1. Research question and its public health importance.
+  2. Objective
+  3. Proposed study design
+  3. Population, exposure and outcome
+   The aim of this presentation is to check the feasibility of your project with the instructor and provide opportunities to ask any questions about study design.
+The project can be changed even after the proposal.
+   The group should send the presentation slides to the instructor before the class.

+**Review of other projects** (Assignment 3b)
+Your group will be assigned two projects from other groups to review.
+Based on the presentation slides and oral presentation, your team  will provide constructive review and suggestions to your peer groups.
+The submitted oral presentation from other groups will not be graded, but the quality of your group's reviews  will be.
+The course instructors will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
+You should submit the review before the due date so that other groups can incorporate your review into their final writing.
+Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week 12, depending on class size).

 **Points to address in presentation, critical review, and written report**:

 Presentation and written description of the project (Assignment 3a and 3c) should follow the following components: